Is a Master’s in Computer Science Worth the Investment?

 • Can I afford all of the costs that earning a graduate degree will entail, including tuition, books, fees, and transportation?

 Bachelor’s degrees have become much more common among workers in recent years.
-According to a 2019 study conducted by the Pew Research Center, 39 percent of Millennials have earned at least a bachelor’s degree, compared to 29 percent of Gen Xers and 25 percent of Baby Boomers.
+According to the Mortgage Bankers’ Association, 39% of millennials have a bachelor’s degree, compared to 32% of Generation X and 15% of baby boomers when they were the same age.
 And this percentage is only expected to continue growing as time goes on.

-• Increased Earning Potential: On average, employees with a graduate degree earn 18 percent more than bachelor’s degree holders over their lifetime.
-Data from PayScale shows that computer science professionals with a master’s degree, specifically, see an average salary of $109,000, compared to $72,000 for those with a bachelor’s degree.
+• Increased earning potential: On average, employees with a graduate degree earn $12,688 more per year than bachelor’s degree holders .
+Data from PayScale shows that computer science professionals with a master’s degree, specifically, see an average salary of $112,000, compared to $72,000 for those with a bachelor’s degree.

-• Broadened Professional Network: Earning a graduate degree will widen your professional network by helping you meet, work, and learn with professors and other students, who may help your career down the road.
+• Broadened professional network: Earning a graduate degree will widen your professional network by helping you meet, work with, and learn with professors and other students who may help your career down the road.

 Of course, the benefits of earning a degree will vary by industry and degree.
 Below are three of the most common benefits of earning an MS in CS so that you can better understand whether or not it is the right move for you to make to achieve your personal and career goals.